St. Louis, MO

 When gathering evidence for a personal injury case, you should begin as soon as possible.
-On-the-scene evidence is the most preferred because it gives insurance adjusters and/or courtrooms a firsthand look at the situation.
+On-the-scene evidence is the most preferred because it gives insurance adjusters, the insurance company, and/or courtrooms a firsthand look at the situation.
 You should collect evidence by legal means only.
 When collecting certain types of evidence, such as statements or information from other parties on the scene, you should do so in an objective manner.
 Simply ask the necessary questions without evoking emotion or mentioning your own opinion.

 Keep all tangible evidence organized and well-preserved.
 If you have photos or documents, keep them dated and have backup copies.
 Physical articles such as bloodied clothing should be kept in bags, labeled, and documented.
 Labels should include detailed notes on how the items play into your case.

-Photos can be the strongest type of evidence in a personal injury case.
-On-the-scene photos are very helpful, and follow-up photos are necessary as well.
+Photos and videos can be the strongest type of evidence in a personal injury case.
+On-the-scene photos and videos are very helpful, and follow-up photos are necessary as well.
 You should document injuries, such as lacerations, using photos.
 Make sure to take daily photos to record the healing process of any injuries you suffered from the incident.
 All pieces of evidence should be photographed, especially those too difficult to physically present to an insurance adjuster or the court.
-Examples of these include photos of the damaged property, such as dents in your automobile.
+Examples of these include photos of the damaged property, such as dents in your automobile after a car accident.

 3rd party witness testimony can also be a useful tool to enhance your liability argument in a personal injury case.
 You will want to physically write down everything that a witness tells you word-for-word.
-Do not alter their statement in any way.
-You will also want to get all 3rd party witness’s contact information in case your lawyer wants to follow up.
+Do not alter their statements in any way.
+You will also want to get all 3rd party witnesses ‘ contact information in case your lawyer wants to follow up.